Linux Install

 To download and install the latest version of MailArchiva, copy and paste the following command into the terminal, and press enter.

-During the install process, when prompted to enter a maximum heap size, refer to Memory Settings for guidance.
+During the installation process, when prompted to enter a maximum heap size, refer to Memory Settings for guidance.

 Following the above, the server will be installed /opt/mailarchiva.
 Server binaries are located at /opt/mailarchiva/server.
 Refer to File System Layout for other locations of interest.